-In our conversation, Kristy provides some gems how to nurture our spirituality.
-She gives an inside look at how she practices and how she teaches her followers to embrace mindfulness, self-compassion, and kindness in their lives.
+In our conversation, Kristy Arbon provides some gems on how to nurture our spirituality.
+She gives an inside look at how she practices and how she teaches her followers to embrace mindfulness and self-compassion in their lives.

-Kristy, I very much appreciate you making the time to talk to us.
-I am happy our readers are going to get to know you.
+Kristy, I appreciate you taking the time to talk.
+I am happy our readers are going to meet you.

 You are Australian living in the US.
 What was it like to grow up in Australia, did you see a lot of kangaroos and crocodiles when you were little?

 I have to admit that the first time I saw a crocodile was when I got to visit Australia with my American husband back in my thirties.
 We were in a very touristic place.

 But I did see kangaroos from quite young, they are not as uncommon to see.

 Can you tell me about where you grew up?